maryselango/connections.lab/README.md

-this repository contains code from IMA LOW RES Connections Lab
+this repository contains code from IMA LOW RES Connections Lab.